nhsconnect/ITK3-FHIR-eDischarge/pages/design/design_security.md

 tags: [design]
 sidebar: foundations_sidebar
 permalink: design_security.html
-summary: "The security page shows how to establish initial security credentials (where necessary) with the a ITK Messaging Solution"
+summary: "The security page shows how to establish initial security credentials (where necessary) with the a ITK3 Messaging Solution"
 ---

-{% include important.html content="The ITK Messaging Solution security described in this section is not meant to be complete but a starting point to understand some design considerations to consider when implementing ITK Messaging Solutions." %}
+{% include important.html content="The ITK3 Messaging Solution security described in this section is not meant to be complete but a starting point to understand some design considerations to consider when implementing ITK3 Messaging Solutions." %}

-## What is ITK Messaging Solution Security? ##
+## What is ITK3 Messaging Solution Security? ##

-ITK Messaging Solution Security often encapsulates authentication and encryption.
+ITK3 Messaging Solution Security often encapsulates authentication and encryption.
 However, various concepts requiring diverse expertise and approaches need to be considered especially concerning testing and quality:

 - Authentication: reliably identify end user
 - Authorisation: identified user access to correct resources/data
 - Encryption: hide information from unauthorized access
 - Signatures: ensure information integrity

-Two common ways of accessing and managing ITK Messaging Solution security based on the need to balance access to ITK Messaging Solutions with the permissions to access the information contained within the ITK FHIR Documents and messages include:
+Two common ways of accessing and managing ITK3 Messaging Solution security based on the need to balance access to ITK3 Messaging Solutions with the permissions to access the information contained within the ITK3 FHIR Documents and messages include:

 - Federation: reusing Credentials & Spreading Resources
 - Delegation: access and rights can be given to authorized users